carloslabra/pa-documentation/tutorial4/bucket_excavator_digging.md

 ###Images and Videos

 The figures created each time step can be exported as Image files or video files.
-This can be done using the Animations tool at the P4 toolbar (see section 4.4 of the P4 user manual).
+This can be done using the Animations tool at the Particle-Analytics toolbar (see section 4.4 of the Particle-Analytics user manual).
 In this tutorial the figures are exported as image files in png format.
 After clicking on the Animations tool, the “Animate” tool window is opened.
 Go to “Save image” and activate the “Save” button.
 Chose a header name and a directory to save the image files.
 Then,